seeARMS/blog/content/posts/huginn-slack-gcp-automation.md

 * **Twitter notifications**: whenever keywords of interest are tweeted (such as my projects or blog), I want to get notified immediately.
 Whenever a spike occurs for other keywords ("San Francisco Emergency"), notify me.
 * **Hacker news notifications**: whenever an article hits the frontpage discussing something I'm interested in, notify me.
-* **Flight deals**: if a flight deal is posted online to one of the many websites I follow (Secret Flying, ThePointsGuy, FlyerTalk to name a few), and the flight originates from a nearby airport, notify me.
+* **Flight deals**: if a flight deal is posted online to one of the many websites I follow (Secret Flying, ThePointsGuy, FlyerTalk), and the flight originates from a nearby airport, notify me.
 * **Product deals**: if a product I'm interested in is posted on Slickdeals, notify me.
+* **Amazon price drops**: if a product I'm interested in drops below some predefined price threshold, notify me.

 I want all notifications to be sent to me via a personal Slack workspace, on different channels.